Companies House Identity Verification Launch on 18 November 2025 – What You Need to Know

 What is the purpose of Companies House identity verification?

-To confirm the identity of directors, PSCs, and others, ensuring accurate records and preventing fraud.
+To confirm the identity of directors, PSCs, and others, ensuring accurate company records and preventing fraud.

 When does identity verification become mandatory?

-It becomes compulsory from 18 November 2025, with a voluntary period starting April 2025.
+Mandatory verification begins on 18 November 2025, with a voluntary period starting in April 2025.

-Yes, early verification is encouraged to avoid last-minute delays.
+Yes, early verification is encouraged to avoid delays and compliance issues.

-Typically a passport or driving licence, though alternatives are available.
+Most individuals will need a passport or driving licence, though alternative options are available.

 You may also read: MOT Checker UK – Free MOT Status & Full Vehicle History Online